©2020-2023 D. Reiner - All rights reserved. If you'd like to re-use some of this information for your own event, please

 HEARING: Use good quality headphones and plug them into your computer before joining each Zoom session (you may need to select your headphones as the output device in Zoom audio settings after joining a session).
 Alternatively, use good Bluetooth speakers, or wired speakers.

-First: If needed, Select a Microphone or Select a Speaker
+First: If needed, Select a Microphone [to make sure you have the correct one] or Select a Speaker

 Second: Click on Audio Settings...